Soorajm100/CS-ASSIGNMENT/README.md

 * Follow the instruction given in following youtube vedio from<a href='https://youtu.be/x5MhydijWmc'> here</a>
 * Also after setting up ubuntu update all the packages required .
 * I  refereshed my understanding  about linux commands from : <a href='https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners'> here</a>
+* Installed  gedit for manual editing .Else you could use vim editor.
+* gedit is the text editor of the linux environment.
+* Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient
+* Had to set up VS -Code in Ubuntu for formatting purpose .
+* You can download Vs-code studio from <a href='https://code.visualstudio.com/download'> here </a>
+* For installation of VS-code refer <a href='https://youtu.be/BEJUdkPemYY' > this </a>
+* To install Prettier to format code refer <a href ='https://youtu.be/Gmz27agvLYg'> this </a>
 * You are all set for Project  👍